kodecocodes/swift-style-guide/README.markdown

 }
 ```

-As an *better* alternative to the weak self/strong self scenario, if we just need to capture some variables or objects, instead of addressinh the whole self,we can use a capture list with the name of the vars that we need.
+As a *better* alternative to the weak self/strong self scenario, if we just need to capture some variables or objects, instead of addressinh the whole self,we can use a capture list with the name of the vars that we need.

 **Preferred**
 ```swift